YouTube shooter repeatedly posted grievances about the video platform

 YouTube currently allows its users to monetize their videos through the YouTube Partner Program.
 The program now requires a channel to reach 4,000 watch hours over the course of the past 12 months and 1,000 subscribers to be eligible for partnership, according to YouTube’s help center.

-Those rules were put in place on Jan.16, 2018 as part of an effort to to weed out “bad actors” like spammers and impersonators, according to Variety.
+Those rules were put in place on Jan.16 as part of an effort to to weed out “bad actors” like spammers and impersonators, according to Variety.
 The prior threshold for a channel to qualify for monetization was 10,000 views.

 “This is part of an effort to strengthen our requirements for monetization so spammers, impersonators, and other bad actors can’t hurt our ecosystem or take advantage of creators, while continuing to reward those who make our platform great,” YouTube says in the post.